RoEdAl/nanopi-fuse/README.md

 ## Attaching NanoPi to local network via OpenWrt

-It is easy to attach your NanoPi to local network if you have OpenWrt router with USB port:
+It should be easy to attach your NanoPi to local network if you have OpenWrt router with USB port:

-### On NanoPi side:
+### On the NanoPi side:

 * Configure your NanoPi as DHCP client

-### On router (host) side:
+### On the router (host) side:

 * Install [`kmod-usb-net-cdc-ether`](https://wiki.openwrt.org/doc/howto/usb.tethering) kernel module: